 If you have more basil in your garden than you can use when it's fresh, the answer is to pop it in the freezer and have the pleasure of using fresh basil all year long.
-Here's how to freeze it for year-round use.
+Here are three different ways to freeze it for year-round use.

 Wash and dry the basil leaves.
 Then discard the stems.
 Spread them out on a cookie sheet and flash freeze them.
 Transfer the frozen basil to freezer bags and use as needed.

 Blanch washed basil leaves for 15 seconds and plunge them into ice water to stop the cooking process.
 Dry the leaves thoroughly and then flash freeze and transfer to freezer bags as described in option 1.

 Use a food processor to coarsely chop washed basil leaves.
 Add a drizzle of olive oil and pulse to lightly coat the leaves with oil; this will keep the basil from turning black in the freezer.
 Scoop the resulting mixture into ice cube trays and freeze.
 Transfer the finished cubes to freezer bags and use as needed.
 One cube is usually the equivalent of about two tablespoons of fresh basil.
 Measure your ice cube tray to figure out how much yours holds.

 If you want bigger cubes, use a two-inch cube ice cube tray.
 Each cube will hold about a half cup of basil.
 It's also a great size for freezing leftover broth, wine, and buttermilk.

 - Basil tends to turn black when it's frozen.
 If maintaining that bright green color is important to you, use option 3.